 We have choices to make.
 By the second “page” of the narrative, we have multiple choices, choices that suggest we are in some way participating in the writing/rewriting of the very story we are reading.
 And by the third page, we are invited to “get lost” in the text–which, we learn, exists in multiple formats.
 (Think back to the multiple layers of texts in Frankenstein).
 But even that isn’t exactly the case, since we have a choice to navigate by way of a map–rather than go in the direction of pages, we can get rid of the “book” analogy entirely and follow a map that exists “outside of time and space.”
 One of the critical terms we will encounter for understanding the effects of digital hypertext is immersion and immersive text.
 It is no accident that Luminous Airplanes has a page titled “Immersive Text” and has its readers think about this concept while reading.
 And there is intertextuality (something now more familiar to us as readers), which in the case of the reference to “Rip Van Winkle,” suggests how the dismembering (and remembering) of various pieces of the story is also a theme within the story.
 In this way, the medium is part of the message.

 The author Paul La Farge talks about immersive text in this short video interview found on his webpage.

 This isn’t how we traditionally think of reading.
 But perhaps we need to find alternative verbs and participles for the activity we are doing.
 Perhaps it is better to borrow from other activities: navigating, playing, exploring, browsing, gaming.
 Some upcoming essays (by Murray and Piper) will argue further for literature as game.
 What else, what other analogies come to mind?
-And–my question for us to take up as we evaluate this literature critically: are these analogies for our reading completely beyond what we think literature and reading should entail?
+A good way to pursue this is to take up the psychological idea of “affordances and constraints” that Joseph Harris discusses in his chapter “Remixing.”

 Some other hypertext reading experiences you might consider….